MicrosoftDocs/dataexplorer-docs/data-explorer/engine-v3.md

 Azure Data Explorer cluster running in EngineV3 mode is fully compatible with the EngineV2, so data migration isn't required.

 > [!IMPORTANT]
 > In General Availability (GA), new clusters are created in EngineV3 mode by default.
 SLA applies to all EngineV3 and EngineV2 production clusters.
 To migrate EngineV2 clusters, please [create a support ticket](https://ms.portal.azure.com/#create/Microsoft.Support).
+The migration process itself requires minimal downtime of less than a minute and does not have material impact on ingestion and query performance.

 ## How EngineV3 works